So many women entrepreneurs but do we know some of them?

 Writer and researcher Rashmi Bansal classified women entrepreneurs into three types, reflected in her book:

-Now, let me introduce here few outstanding wannapreneur to entrepreneur female who rule the Indian startup businesses with their creative ideas.
+Now, let me introduce here a few outstanding females who rule the Indian startup businesses with their creative ideas.

 Sakshi Tulsian the women behind this idea, was looking for a good software for her own restaurant.
-And she wasn’t able to find the right one the idea popped into her mind and POSist was developed to fulfill the gap between the demand and supply.
+And she wasn’t able to find the right one the idea popped in her mind and POSist was developed to fulfill the gap of the demand and supply.

 They have a budget business model and they are leveraging the existing platforms then making the heavy investments.
 They have created the app and they allow sharing the reviews on their Instagram.